-Table 6: Overall Risk Rating
+Table 6.
+Overall risk rating

-Risk Category Total Risk Score
+Risk Category Total Risk Score Total Risk Score

-RFR Regulatory Framework Risk
+RFR Regulatory framework risk

-PR Political Risk
+PR Political risk

-LRTR Land and Resource Tenure Risk
+LRTR Land and resource tenure risk

-CFR Closure Financial Risk
+CFR Closure financial risk

-DR Design Risk
+DR Design risk

-Overall risk rating = RFR + PR + LRTR + CFR + DR
+Overall Risk R ating = RFR + PR + LRTR + CFR + DR

-- 2.3.2 The minimum risk rating shall be 1, as per calculations in Tables 1-6.
-As outlined in the GCS Requirements, the maximum acceptable non-permanence risk rating for a CCS project is 7 at validation and each verification. - 2.3.3 To determine the number of buffer credits that shall be deposited in the GCS pooled buffer account, the overall risk rating shall be converted to a percentage (e.g., an overall risk rating of 3 converts to 3 percent).
-This percentage shall be multiplied by the tonnes of injected CO2 (stated in the verification report), as set out in the VCS Program document Registration and Issuance Process. - 2.3.4 Buffer credits shall be deposited in the GCS pooled buffer account per the procedures set out in the VCS Program document Registration and Issuance Process.
-The rules and requirements for the release and cancellation of buffer credits from the GCS pooled buffer account are set out in the same document. - 2.3.5 In cases where a project has multiple storage zones and/or storage sites, the risk analysis shall be carried out for each respective storage site and/or storage zone and the highest risk rating obtained shall be applied across the entirety of the project.
+- 2.3.2 The minimum risk rating shall be one, as per calculations in Tables 1-6.
+The maximum acceptable non-permanence risk rating for a CCS project is seven at validation and each verification. - 2.3.3 To determine the number of buffer credits that shall be deposited in the GCS pooled buffer account, the overall risk rating shall be converted to a percentage (e.g., an overall risk rating of 3 converts to 3%).
+This percentage shall be multiplied by the tonnes of injected CO2 (stated in the verification report), as set out in the Registration and Issuance Process. - 2.3.4 Buffer credits shall be deposited in the GCS pooled buffer account per the procedures set out in the Registration and Issuance Process.
+The rules and requirements for the release and cancellation of buffer credits from the GCS pooled buffer account are set out in the same document. - 2.3.5 Where a project has multiple storage zones and/or storage sites, the risk analysis shall be carried out for each respective storage site and/or storage zone and the highest risk rating obtained shall be applied across the entirety of the project.